BenoitHanotte/shorturls/README.md

 }
 ```

-If no token can be generated (no free token could be found in the datastore), a reponse with a code `500` is returned.
+If no token can be generated (no free token could be found in the datastore), a response with a code `500` is returned.

-If the token doesn't meet the preconditions, a reponse with a code `400: Bad request` will be returned with no body content.
+If the token doesn't meet the preconditions, a response with a code `400: Bad request` will be returned with no body content.
 In that case the error is logged at the `error` level.

 A successful creation sequence is shown in the following sequence diagram: